6-2: In Memory of the Four Who Have Fallen

 “That’s right,” Louise said.
 “I’m relieved that the man who took what should have been my fiancée’s position knows and appreciates him to such an extent.
 If it’s Lord Graham, I think the world as a whole will be fine.
 Although it still hurts…”

-Louise smiled as she took Catherine’s head in your hands.
+Louise smiled as she took Catherine’s head in her hands.
 “You can think about these things later,” she said as she turned Catherine’s head towards Graham.
 “You don’t wanna miss out on this part.”

 The teenage girl’s eyes widened upon realizing what Louise meant: Graham was going to talk about Red next.
 As Louise took her hands off of her head, Catherine bit her lip and waited intently for the old man to mention that boy’s name.